bobfoster1299/building-a-cicd-pipeline2/README.md

 ```
 locust
 ```
-Open a browser and go to (http://localhost:8089)[http://localhost:8089/].
-Enter the total number of users to simulate, spawn rate, set the host to localhost:5000, and click Start Swarming.
+Open a browser and go to [http://localhost:8089](http://localhost:8089).
+Enter the total number of users to simulate, spawn rate, set the host to localhost:5000, and click Start Swarming:

 ![screenshot-locust-main-page.png](screenshot-locust-main-page.png)

 You can then watch the load test:

 ![screenshot-locust.png](screenshot-locust.png)